 House of Hearing offers hearing care at four centres in Edinburgh, Galashiels, Perth, and St Andrews.
 Call us on 0131 220 1220 for more information.

-From Tuesday 5th January, 2021 - All House of Hearing Clinics remain open and Covid secure
+All House of Hearing Clinics remain open and Covid secure

 All appointments at House of Hearing are classed as essential, therefore travel to and from your appointment is completely legitimate, regardless of any travel restrictions that might be in place where you live